timodonnell/timodonnell.github.io/consulting.md

 business context for each problem I take on.

 I focus on two problem domains:
-* **Tumor immunity and immuno-informatics**<br />Cancer
+* **Tumor immunity and immuno-informatics**<br />
-antigen discovery and T cell epitope prediction, bioinformatic workflows for clinical application of cancer vaccines, design and analysis of sequencing, immunopeptidomics or immunoprofiling experiments
+Cancer antigen discovery and T cell epitope prediction, bioinformatic workflows for clinical application of cancer vaccines, design and analysis of sequencing, immunopeptidomics or immunoprofiling experiments

-* **Computational structural biology for vaccines and biologics**<br /> Immunogen design for a desired antibody response, smart library design, de-immunization and other optimization of biologics
+* **Protein design for vaccines and biologics**<br />
+Engineered immunogens, computationally-informed library design, de-immunization of biologics

-The deliverables for my projects are typically computationally-generated lead sequences/compounds, predictive models, or software.
-I can also advise on technical strategy, hiring, experimental design, bioinformatic approaches, and software engineering practice.
+The deliverables for my projects are typically candidate sequences/compounds, predictive models, or software.
+I also advise on technical strategy, hiring, experimental design, bioinformatic approaches, and software engineering practice.